Moran Rosenblatt: Biography

 Moran Rosenblatt was born in Tel Aviv, and was raised in Tel Aviv city centre.
 At the age of six, her family moved to Tokhnit Lamed.
 She graduated secondary school at the Tichon Hadash.

-She studied in the Nissan Nativ Acting Studio, Eyal Cohen and Ruth Dytches' HaDerech Studio.
+She studied at Eyal Cohen and Ruth Dytches' HaDerech Studio, and the Nissan Nativ Acting Studio.

-In 2016, she finished her screenwriting studies in the Sam Spiegel Film and Television School.
+In 2016, she finished her screenwriting studies at the Sam Spiegel Film and Television School.

 Career

 Rosenblatt won Best Actress at the Jerusalem Film Festival for her 2011 role in Lipstikka then in 2015, won the Best Actress Ophir Award for Wedding Doll.
 She was cast in television series Fauda.
 In 2021, she starred in the Netflix series Hit & Run.

+Filmography

 Personal life

-Rosenblatt identifies as lesbian.
 In October 2017, it was published that she was in a relationship with the actress Joy Rieger.
 In September 2018, they broke up.